-As the recent aftermath of Hurricanes Ida and Laura taught us, there may be a time when catastrophic damage makes returning home right away impossible.
+As the aftermath of Hurricanes Ida and Laura taught us, there may be a time when catastrophic damage makes returning home right away impossible.
 If that happens, people often don't know where to turn for help.
-We've tried to answer some of the basic questions that might apply to your situation:
+Here are answers to some of the basic questions that might apply to your situation: